JenE87/p1-cleanup-connect/README.md

 ### Fixed Bugs
 - Faulty connection between the pages due to a misspelling of the style.css file (bug: stlye.css).
 - Low performance and slow loading of the site fixed by adjusting the size of all images used.
-- Center alignment of social links in the footer ensured by adding a margin-right value of 16px.
+- Center alignment of social links in the footer ensured by adding padding-right.
 - Hidden headings were added to the gallery page and ahead of the sign up form to include identifying headers.
 - An id was used twice in the sign up form, and has been adjusted to make it unique.